n-oersch/TypeErasure-Macro/README.md

 # TypeErasure-Macro
-A Swift Macro, that creates a Type Erasure Enum from a Protocol
+A Swift Macro, that creates a Type Erased Enum from a Protocol

 ---